olivia Personal Health Record Privacy Policy

 Right to Know.
 California residents have the right to request that we disclose certain information about our collection and use of your personal information over the past twelve months (“Right to Know”).
 Once we receive and confirm your verifiable consumer request, we will disclose to you:

 Right to Opt-Out of Sale or Sharing.
 The CCPA provides California residents with the right to opt-out of the “sale” or “sharing” of their personal information (“Right to Opt Out”).
-We do not sell or share your personal information.
+We do not sell or share your personal information without your consent.
 We do not have actual knowledge that we sell or share the personal information of California residents under the age of 16.

 Right to Nondiscrimination.
 The CCPA provides California residents with the right not to receive discriminatory treatment for the exercise of their privacy rights conferred by the CCPA.
 We will not discriminate against you for exercising any of your CCPA rights.